Can a Quantum Computer Simulate Nuclear Magnetic Resonance Spectra Better than a Classical One?: Exactly Solvable Examples

 As we increase the maximum cluster size from five to ten, and then again to fifteen, we see that the spectral function goes from relatively poor agreement to fairly good agreement, and then to almost perfect agreement (and in fact in the last case, we must zoom in significantly in order to see any deviation).
 These maximum cluster sizes correspond to error values of roughly -1.26, -2.62, and -5.24, respectively.
 This type of relationship between the numerical value of the error metric and the qualitative behaviour of the spectral functions, while admittedly somewhat subjective, is generally reflected across all of the molecules we have studied.

 With this understanding of the error metric in mind, we present results for the convergence of three selected molecules as a function of maximum cluster size, all of which contain sixteen nuclear spins.
 We display the high broadening case in Figure \ref{fig:exact_high_broad} and the low broadening case in Figure \ref{fig:exact_low_broad}.
 As we would expect, the convergence generally improves for higher field and higher broadening, with the broadening seemingly having the more pronounced effect on accuracy.
-It is true that the rate of convergence of the three molecules is not necessarily identical.
-However, we highlight the fact that there are no sudden jumps in accuracy, either up or down, as a function of maximum cluster size, and that the error of the approximation is (almost always) decreasing.
+We highlight the fact that there are no sudden jumps in accuracy, either up or down, as a function of maximum cluster size, and that the error of the approximation is (almost always) decreasing.
 This fact will be important for attempting to benchmark the performance of the solver when applied to molecules for which we do not have an exact solution.